nsdigirolamo/nsdigirolamo.github.io/content/posts/cuda-ray-tracing/index.md

 title: "Cuda Ray Tracing"
 date: 2024-03-26T22:42:26-04:00
 type: article
 summary: "I finally got around to parallelizing my ray tracer on the GPU.
-It has been pretty challenging so far."
+It was pretty challenging."
 ---

 This past winter I completed the first book of the [Ray Tracing in One Weekend](https://raytracing.github.io/)